The 6 best kitchen cabinet paints to refresh tired cupboard doors

 Reasons to avoid

-This kit comes with everything you need to renovate and transform your kitchen into a clean and contemporary space that you will love.
+This kit comes with everything you need to renovate and transform your kitchen into a clean, contemporary space you’ll love.

-It comes with a premium price tag compared to the non-kit paints on this list, but you get good bang for your buck, including a roller arm, two roller covers, a 2-inch angled brush (ideal for edges and corners), and two tins of 31oz (almost a litre) Nuvo Cabinet Paint.
+While it does come with a premium price tag compared to the non-kit paints in this guide, you’ll get good bang for your buck, including a roller frame, two roller covers, a two-inch angled brush (ideal for edges and corners), and two 31oz tins (almost a litre each) of Nuvo Cabinet Paint.

-This is enough paint to cover 100 square feet of cabinets and doors; the perfect size for small to medium kitchens (depending on what’s being painted).
+The kit provides enough paint to cover 100 square feet of cabinets and doors – the perfect amount for small to medium kitchens, depending on what’s being painted.

-The water-based modified acrylic formula bonds to wood and laminates, and it's touch dry in 2 hours.
-It is self-priming too.
-One downside is the lack of colour options, but if they have the colour you want it’s a great no-nonsense solution.
+The water-based modified acrylic formula bonds to wood and laminates, and it’s touch-dry in two hours.
+One downside is the limited colour range, but if it’s available in the shade you want, it’s a great, no-nonsense solution that doesn’t require priming.

 5. Frenchic Furniture Paint